amitxv/PC-Tuning/docs/post-install.md

 - Disable Exclusive Mode in the Advanced section

-- Set the option in the communications tab to Do nothing
+- Set the option in the ``Communications`` tab to ``Do nothing``

-- I also like to set the sound scheme to no sounds in the sounds tab
+- Optionally set the sound scheme to ``No Sounds`` in the ``Sounds`` tab

 - Minimize the size of the audio buffer with [REAL](https://github.com/miniant-git/REAL)/[LowAudioLatency](https://github.com/spddl/LowAudioLatency) or on your DAC.
-Beware of audio dropouts due to CPU not being able to keep up under load
+Beware of audio dropouts due to the CPU not being able to keep up under the load

     - Be warned regarding CPUs being reserved or underutilized with the usage of the mentioned programs

 ## Configure Services and Drivers

-I am not responsible if anything goes wrong or you BSOD.
+I am not responsible if anything goes wrong or you get a BSOD.
 The idea is to disable services while using your real-time application and revert to default services for everything else.
 The list can be customized by editing ``C:\bin\minimal-services.ini`` in a text editor.
 There are several comments in the config file you can read to check if you need a given service.
-As an example, a user with Ethernet does not need the Wi-Fi services enabled.
+As an example, a user with Ethernet does not need Wi-Fi services enabled.

-- The ``High precision event timer`` device in device manager uses IRQ 0 on the majority of AMD systems and consequently conflicts with the ``System timer`` device which also uses IRQ 0.
-The only way that I'm aware of to resolve this conflict is to disable the parent device of the ``System timer`` device which is ``PCI standard ISA bridge`` by disabling the ``msisadrv`` driver (edit the config)
+- The ``High precision event timer`` device in Device Manager uses IRQ 0 on the majority of AMD systems and consequently conflicts with the ``System timer`` device which also uses IRQ 0.
+The only way that I am aware of to resolve this conflict is to disable the parent device of the ``System timer`` device which is ``PCI standard ISA bridge`` by disabling the ``msisadrv`` driver (edit the config)

 - Use the command below to prevent the [Software Protection service attempting to register a restart every 30s](/media/software-protection-error.png) while services are disabled.
-I'm not sure what the problematic service is, but online sources point to Task Scheduler
+I am not sure what the problematic service is, but online sources point to Task Scheduler

     ```bat
     reg add "HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\SoftwareProtectionPlatform" /v "InactivityShutdownDelay" /t REG_DWORD /d "4294967295" /f